Leveraging Minimum Viable Products to test and validate your business idea

 MVP Case Study: Helping an e-commerce startup come to life on time and budget

-MOD is a custom furniture retailer based in Uruguay that partnered with VAIRIX to build an MVP for a responsive e-commerce web platform that allowed their users to customize their furniture orders online.
+MOD is a custom furniture retailer based in Uruguay that partnered with VAIRIX to build an MVP for a responsive e-commerce web platform that allowed its users to customize their furniture orders online.

 MOD had initially engaged with a different contractor for this project but was unhappy with their work as they were not able to meet the project’s requirements.
 Supported by a state-funded accelerator and working on a tight deadline, they decided to change contractors and conducted a search for Ruby on Rails specialists, turning to VAIRIX to help develop and launch their platform’s MVP.